philbull/non-redundant-pipeline/README.md

 There is another layer of configuration on top of the yaml files.
 This is implemented using shell scripts and Python scripts.

 * Edit the file `set_run` which establishes this other layer of configuration.
 Set NR_WHICH to "points" or "diffuse".
 These cannot be done in parallel.
 Set NR_CASES to the yaml files corresponding to the cases you want to simulate.
-If you are not simulating *all* cases you may want NR_CLEAN="False", otherwise you will lose previous sims.
+If you are not simulating *all* cases you may want NR_CLEAN_OUTPUT="False", otherwise you will lose previous sims.

 * Place the desired catalog files (catall.txt, catBC.txt etc.) in the current directory and set NR_CATALOG in `set_run` to one of these.
 All catalogues cannot be run in parallel, they have to be done separately.
 The catalog file will be used to name sub-directories in the output data heirarchy.